jasonrberk/jasonrberk/index.md

     * Java / SpringBoot app which uploads build artifacts and schedules scans
     * Java / SpringBoot app which downloads Veracode XML reports and synchronizes findings with our ticketing system
     * Java project using JAXB to generate a library of reusable model objects for binding to Veracode XML report output
-  * Tech Lead on a feature team that created numerous AngularJS components while converting our internal .NET client to a modern web application.
   * Collaborated on a set of custom SpringBoot starter libraries.
 Specifically responsible for most Spring Security components and OAuth2 solutions using Okta and PingFederate.
     * used by over 90 internal applications
     * provides out of the box solutions / configurations for Spring Cloud Config, Spring Actuators, log aggregation, OAuth2 multi-tenancy, standard integration tests, swagger generation and JDBC connectivity